cbeier-studio/Xolmis/docs/interface.md

 :material-filter: | Quick filters | Options to filter the records of the module
 :material-image: | Images | Images attached to the selected record
 :material-microphone: | Audio recordings | Audio recordings attached to the selected record
+:material-video: | Videos | Videos attached to the selected record
 :material-attachment: | Documents and links | Documents and/or links attached to the selected record
 :material-map: | Map | Display geographical coordinates of the selected record on a map
 :material-list-box: | Summary | Show counts or average values for the selected column of the main grid